← Back to Blog

 You are not broken.
 The tools you have been using are just not designed for this specific problem.

 Most screen time apps are built for daytime focus — Pomodoro sessions, work blocks, productivity tracking.
 They treat nighttime phone use as an afterthought.
 But bedtime scrolling is a completely different beast.
 Your willpower is at its lowest.
 The apps are at their most addictive.
 And the "Ignore Limit" button is right there.
+This is why screen time limits don't work for bedtime phone use specifically.

 Why Most Apps Fail at Bedtime